Spatial predictions on physically constrained domains: Applications to Arctic sea salinity data: Model comparisons

 Identical prior distributions are specified for both BORA-GP and NNGP: flat priors for $\beta_0$ and $\beta_1$ over $\R$, $\sigma^2 \sim IG(2,1)$, $\tau^2\sim IG(2,0.1)$, and $\nu$ is fixed at 1.5.
 A uniform prior is assigned for $\phi\sim Unif(2.240, 6.710)$ where the lower bound and the upper bound correspond to $\phi$ such that the correlation at 0.75 and 0.25 of the maximum distance in $\mc{D}$ is approximately 0.05.
 PC priors for Barrier SGF parameters are assigned so that the range parameter is larger than 0.9 and the spatial standard deviation is larger than 1.5 with prior probability 0.1.

-Since regression coefficients cannot currently be estimated in the code for MDSdist and ClosePD, we utilize ordinary least squares estimators for $\beta_0$ or $\beta_1$ in both methods.
+Since $\beta_0$ is not applicable in the implementation of SR-PDE through package \texttt{fdaPDE}, we use the mean-centered response in fitting SR-PDE.
+In addition, regression coefficients cannot be estimated in the current code for MDSdist and ClosePD.
+Therefore, we utilize ordinary least squares estimators for $\beta_0$ or $\beta_1$ in both methods.
 We further found that estimation of covariance parameters in MDSdist and ClosePD based on variograms was highly sensitive to initial values in this example.
 Hence, we used the true $\tau^2$ and $\sigma^2$ values as initial values with $\nu$ fixed at 1.5 in MDSdist and ClosePD.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}